Tonywuhk/realai.org/introduction.md

 The best place to appreciate AI’s progress is at its research frontiers.
 Unlike mature fields where many years of postgraduate training is needed, the [background](http://realai.org/resources/curriculum/) for cutting-edge AI is accessible to college students, whose papers often appear in top academic [conferences](http://realai.org/resources/conferences/).

+### Near-Term Safety

+In a widely cited article about [the singularity](https://en.wikipedia.org/wiki/Technological_singularity), [Vinge (1993)](http://edoras.sdsu.edu/~vinge/misc/singularity.html) predicts that greater-than-human intelligence will occur during the next 30 years.
+In this website, near-term safety is about keeping AGI safe and beneficial if it will be created on or before 2023.
+A plausible path of such a development is to scale up existing AI architectures to the level of prosaic AGI ([Christiano, 2016](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)) without discovering qualitatively new ideas about how intelligence works.

 ## Research

 The most crucial ability of an intelligent system is the ability of learning.
 To achieve AGI, it is widely believed that several objectives need to be accomplished: